-In the middle of the coronavirus lockdown I find myself stranded in South-West London.
+In the middle of the first coronavirus lockdown I find myself stranded in South-West London.
 This part of the city is never particularly noisy, but now it’s almost silent.
 Few planes are in the air.
 Birds seem to be singing louder.
 There is almost no traffic, people are cycling or walking when they leave the house for the one period of exercise the government allows per day.
 Pedestrians step out into the road to let others pass at the required two metre distance.
 Many smile and thank each other for the curtesy.
 It’s spring, but clouds and rain are rare.
 Every day, it seems, the sun is shining.

 The distant sirens of ambulances are the only reminders that we are in the middle of a pandemic.
 As surreal as this idyll feels, the external threat has heightened my appreciation for my surroundings.